snakamura/log/drafts/reflection4.md

 v4 = withDictMonoid (DictMonoid 1 (*)) v
 ```

 Can we generalize `withDictMonoid`?
 Yes, we can use a type family to associate a dictionary type and a constraint.
-Then, make `withDictMonoid` use a proper dictionary type.
+Then, we can make `withDictMonoid` use a proper dictionary type.

 ```
 import Data.Kind (Constraint, Type)